Multiscale periodicities in aerosol optical depth over India: Data

+The study reveals the presence of 5-6 and 40 month periods in AOD, in addition to the annual and quasi-biennial oscillations over the study locations.
+The semi-annual and annual oscillations are consistent with the seasonal and yearly cycle of variations in AODs.
+QBO type periodicity in AOD is non-stationary consistent with the variation in the temporal occurrence of QBO.
+The 40-month periodicity suggests the presence of long term correlations in AOD.

+AODs obtained from ground-based measurements over Kanpur, an urban, densely populated location in the Indo-Gangetic Plain, also showed semi-annual, annual, QBO and 40-month periodicities consistent with the periodicities observed in MODIS Terra AODs.

-In conclusion, we have investigated the AOD over the 35 major urban centers of India through the Continuous Wavelet Transform in order to extract the periodic and local modulations present at various frequency ranges which are invisible to the conventional methods like Fourier Transform.
-We observed the presence of approximately 5 and 48 months periods in addition to the annual and Quasi-Biennial Oscillations.
-Also, in this investigation, we pointed out the stability of the phases in the mid-frequency range, while in the high and the low frequency ranges, the phases are unstable implying time local disturbances in the high frequency range.
-The instability in the low frequency range could be attributed to long term changes in the atmospheric composition and structure over the locations due to various factors like industrial gases emission and change in forest cover.
-The interesting observation from this study is the phase relation between different locations, signifying that the modulations in one region affect the other.
-Since the 35 locations have been classified into four major regions, we can determine that the AOD variations in one region are affected by the other regions.
+The phase of periodical behavior is stable in the mid-frequency range, while in the high- and low-frequency ranges the phases are unstable implying time-local disturbances in the high-frequency range.
+The instability in the low-frequency range could be attributed to long term changes in the atmospheric composition and structure over the locations due to various factors such as industrial emissions and changes in forest cover for example.

-The investigation of AOD data over the Indian subcontinent through the CWT throws light on a number of things such as the presence of long term and short term modulations in the AOD, and also the correlated behavior of the AOD over various locations in a geographic neighborhood.
-This study could be furthered to investigate the nature of these fluctuations through more sophisticated wavelet based techniques to ascertain and correlate the various natural and man-made factors contributing to this behavior.